effectfully-ou/sketches/hierarchical-free-monads-mostly-pointless/README.md

     Logger
 ```

-you'll have to define 7 logging functions or use explicit lifts at the call site.
+you'll have to define 7 logging functions or to use explicit lifts at the call site.

+## Extensibility

 Here's another point that the author makes: